-This trip’s band is the Bucharest located Subcarpati, a succesful blend of Romanian folk music with modern hip-hop beats.
+This trip’s band is the Bucharest located Subcarpati, a lovely blend of Romanian folk music and modern hip-hop beats.

 Despite the brief stay and relatively lousy weather we had a great time traveling around.
-The communist regime and subsequent economic problems have left their mark both geographically as socially, which makes for some very interesting and often heavy contrasting views; yet some of the more rural villages occasionally feel untouched by time and as if they come straight out of middle-age themed fairy-tales.
+The historic communist mode of production and the post-soviet economic problems have left their mark both geographically as socially, making for some highly interesting and contrasting views; yet some of the more rural villages feel as if they came straight out of our image of medieval fairy-tales.

 Also, the food was terrific.

-Ceausescu started of as a relatively progressive Communist leader, going as far as mixing North Korean Juche and Maoist concepts and dismissing traditional soviet elements, but steadily became more extreme, leading to a stalinist regime and heavy conflicts with Russia’s soviet reformist Mikhail Gorbachev.
-Interestingly, after their arrest, Ceausescu and his wife were the last people to be executed in Romania before the abolition of Capital punishment. ↩
+Ceausescu started of as a relatively progressive Communist leader, going so far to mix North Korean Juche and Maoist concepts while dismissing aspects of soviet ideology, but steadily became more extreme, leading to an oppressive regime and heavy conflicts with Russia’s soviet reformist Mikhail Gorbachev.
+Interestingly, after their arrest, Ceausescu and his wife were the last people to be executed in Romania before the abolition of capital punishment. ↩

 Traditional Transylvanian food is generally a mixture of Hungarian and Romanian cooking.
 Read more: https://www.lonelyplanet.com/romania/transylvania/travel-tips-and-articles/a-guide-to-romanian-cuisine ↩